ptroja/spark-navigation/README.md

 author's [website][SND], as the code is Player repository seems outdated.

-For each algrithm there are `cpp` and `ada` folders with the original code in C/C++, but including my fixes, and the corresponding code in Ada/SPARK, respectively.
+For each algorithm there are `cpp` and `ada` folders with the original code in C/C++, but including my fixes, and the corresponding code in Ada/SPARK, respectively.